PSYCHOLOGY 3101 (Honors)

 Mastery Exam:

-At the end of Part I (see schedule for dates), there will be a two-day Mastery Exam.
-The first day will test knowldege of basic concepts and will be closed-book.
-The second day will test your ability to perform and interpret analyses; it will be done using the computer and is open-book.
+At the end of Part I (see schedule for dates), there will be a two-part Mastery Exam.
+The first part will test knowledge of basic concepts and will be closed-book.
+The second part will test your ability to perform and interpret analyses; it will be done using the computer and is open-book.
 Each part of the Mastery Exam is worth 60 points.
 The exam will cover all text assignments, lecture, and lab material.

 Grading: